Pratiharas of Mandavyapura

-The Pratiharas of Mandavyapura (IAST: Pratīhāras of Māṇḍavyapura), also known as the Pratiharas of Mandore (or Mandor), were an Indian dynasty.
-They ruled parts of the present-day Rajasthan between 6th and 9th centuries CE.
+The Pratiharas of Mandavyapura, also known as the Pratiharas of Mandore (or Mandor), were a dynasty that ruled parts of the present-day Rajasthan between 6th and 9th centuries.
 They first established their capital at Mandavyapura (modern Mandore), and later ruled from Medantaka (modern Merta).

 Origins

 The origin of the dynasty is described in two inscriptions: the 837 CE Jodhpur inscription of Bauka and the 861 CE Ghantiyala (or Ghatiyala) inscription of Kakkuka.
 According to the two inscriptions, the family descended from the brother of Ramabhadra.
-This brother is identified as the legendary hero Lakshmana, the brother of Rama.
-He is said to have as a door-keeper ("pratihara") for his elder brother Rama, because of which the family came to be known as Pratihara.
+This brother is identified as the legendary Kshatriya hero Lakshmana, the brother of Rama.
+He is said to have as a door-keeper ("pratihara") for Rama, because of which the family came to be known as Pratihara.
 The imperial Pratiharas also claimed descent from the legendary hero Lakshmana.
 The members of the two families also share identical names such as Bhoja, Kakkuka and Nagabhata.
 Based on these evidences, it appears that the two families were related, although the exact relationship between them is not known.
 It appears that the Pratiharas of Mandavyapura ultimately became feudatory of the imperial Pratiharas.